Building rigid networks with prestress and selective pruning

+Severing (pruning) confers on each edge a binary adaptive degree of freedom, namely the possibility of being there or not there.
+Preferential pruning of low-tension filaments can be considered a ``local rule"~\cite{sternLearningNeuronsPhysical2023} for adjusting these degrees of freedom.
+Here we ask why this local rule might be so useful.
+We show that prestrained 3D central-force spring networks formed by tension-inhibited pruning are stiffer and display a narrower filament tension distribution at biologically-relevant coordinations than randomly pruned networks.
+This allows the selectively pruned networks to achieve cortex-like stiffness for biophysically plausible tensile stresses and filament tensions, while comparable randomly pruned networks do not.
+These results help rationalize why tension-inhibited pruning has evolved independently in the three different filamentous networks.

-We generate our networks from jammed packings of bidisperse particles.
-We place N = 1024 soft repulsive particles at random in a three-dimensional box at a volume fraction above jamming and minimize the total energy until there is force balance on each particle.
-We then use the geometry of the jammed state to generate our network by placing nodes at the centers of particles and springs between nodes.
-The springs are initially unstressed, meaning the rest length is equal to the initial length of the spring.
-In order to prestress the system, we apply an initial prestrain $\epsilon$ by changing the rest lengths.
-We consider stress states generated by pure tension, pure shear and random strains in all springs.
-In the pure shear and random cases, some edges are under compression while some are under tension.
+Central-force spring networks exhibit a transition from a rigid to a floppy state as a function of their coordination $z$.
+In the absence of edge tension this transition happens at the isostatic value $z_{iso} = 6$ (in 3D).
+Such networks can remain rigid below $z=6$, however, if they are under prestress~\cite{arzashShearinducedPhaseTransition2021,arzashFiniteSizeEffects2020,sharmaStraincontrolledCriticalityGoverns2016,licupStressControlsMechanics2015,boseSelfstressesControlStiffness2019,alexanderAmorphousSolidsTheir1998,damavandiEnergeticRigidityUnifying2022,damavandiEnergeticRigidityII2022,merkelMinimallengthApproachUnifies2019,cuiTheoryElasticConstants2019}.
+We generate our networks from jammed packings of bidisperse particles with initial $z>6$ by placing $N = 1024$ soft repulsive particles at random in a three-dimensional box at a volume fraction above jamming and minimizing the total energy.
+We then use the geometry of the jammed state to generate unstressed networks by placing nodes at the centers of particles and relaxed springs, with rest length equal to the spring length, between nodes.
+We use periodic boundary conditions throughout the simulations.
+We next apply an initial prestrain by changing the rest lengths of all of the springs in one of three ways: isotropic tension, pure shear or Gaussian random strains.